MKHarsha03/ExamPrepAI/README.md

 # ExamPrepAI
-ExamAI is your exam buddy, which can parse through your text book and help you from summarizing a lesson to preparing notes and cheatsheets for preparing for tests.
+ExamAI is a mobile application where you can ask a chatbot to summarize lessons and ask question related to the documents you upload.
+We have used LLama-3.2-1B for document summarization.

 ## SetUp
 - View the flutter documentation to set up environment for flutter (https://docs.flutter.dev/get-started/install)